Buying a Headstone Online

 Bronze Headstones vs. Granite Headstones

-Precious Memories For A Difficult Time
+Precious Tributes For A Difficult Time

 Infant headstones, by their nature, are perhaps the most precious of all headstones.
 The death of an infant is among the most difficult tragedies for any family to endure, and infant headstones can help families cope with their loss.
 Psychologists say that having a special place in which to remember a lost loved-one is an important part of grieving, and infant headstones provide that place.
-By marking the graves of young lives cut tragically short, infant headstones give families a place of ironic comfort to turn to for years to come.
+By marking the graves of young lives cut tragically short, infant headstones give families a place of comfort to turn to for years to come.

 Infant headstones are typically smaller than other headstones, and they usually are decorated in happy themes of innocent childhood.
 Infant headstones often have images of baby blocks, pacifiers, hearts, or other symbols of the carefree days of childhood.
 The goal of such décor on infant headstones is to remind visitors for years to come that that infant being memorialized was, and always will be, a happy, fun-loving, innocent spirit.

 Aside from their important role in the grieving process that all families who have lost an infant will certainly experience, infant headstones offer long-term, historical and genealogical benefits, too.
 Historians or family history experts are often dependent upon headstones for accurate records decades, or even centuries, after a death has occurred, and infant headstones, like all headstones, are perfect for that.
 In one mother's case, in fact, doctors characterized her infant's death as a "miscarriage", so her child received neither a formal birth or death certificate.
 Her baby's infant headstone, then, became the only official record that her child ever existed.
 "My son's name will forever be etched in stone," the mother says in her Internet account of her purchase of an infant headstone.